sushma-biswas/sushma-biswas/README.md

 - 👋 Hi, I’m @sushma-biswas
 - I like learning new things.
 I also like to make things.
-- 🌱 Things I'm learning in 2022:
+- 🌱 Things I'm learning in 2023:
-  - Rust (the programming language, not the game)
-  - Blockchain
+  - Knowledge Graphs
 - 📫 How to reach me:
   - You can leave me a note on my [LinkedIn](https://www.linkedin.com/in/sushma-biswas-79389878/) profile.